Commuter benefits help pay for qualified commuting expenses with pre-tax money—not to be spent on health expenses.

 Transferring funds between accounts: Funds can't be transferred.
 Parking accounts are for parking, transit accounts are for transit, and the funds cannot be transferred between the two.

-Unused funds: The money will roll over each month and accumulate, but you can only spend a maximum of $280 per month, even if you have more than that in your account.
+Unused funds: The money rolls over each month and accumulates, but you can only spend up the the IRS maximum each month ($280 in 2022 and $300 in 2023), even if you have more than that in your account.
 Any funds left over after the policy is terminated or the employee leaves the company expire 90 days after the termination date.

 Click here to use your Gusto Benefits Card Manager account to view transactions, balances, submit claims, and more.